 The importance of a high quality, comprehensive evaluation, administered by a neuropsychologist or a clinical psychologist with neuropsychological training cannot be understated if there are developmental, learning, language, social-emotional and/or behavioral concerns.
 These assessments will provide critical information about how the brain is working and insight about what’s going on and why.
 The data set and narrative interpretation will assist all professionals involved in a child’s learning to develop a targeted, individualized plan.
 They also help professionals and parents to better identify the appropriate learning environment and necessary supports for academic success.
 Because the planning for the testing battery and the interpretation of these assessments becomes the keystone for managing interventions, services, and accommodations, it’s worth investing in an excellent and highly qualified psychologist.
 Not all reports are created equally, even if they’re called a psychoeducational or neuropsychological evaluation, so it’s important for a parent to seek counsel in choosing an evaluator.
 We can help with these recommendations.

-By Brad Hoffman, Board Certified Educational Planner and Learning Specialist, and Laurie Gross, Reading Specialist and Special Educator.
+By Brad Hoffman, Board Certified Educational Planner and Learning Specialist, and Laurie Gross, Educational Consultant and Reading Specialist.

 Leave a Reply